turingschool/portfolios/students/1608-front/dale-hendrickson/dalehendrickson.md

 ##### Feedback to Me

+**From Matt Kaufman:**
+Dale is one of the most enjoyable team members I've ever worked with.
+He's always in high spirits, ready and able to always work hard to get the best results possible.
+Coming from an organizational background, his drive to help manage the team's tasks and keep us on track was a huge benefit.
+I personally struggle with staying organized, but with Dale's direction I felt like I could let go of the reigns and focus on the task at hand.
+He asks great questions, and has insight into the whole scope of the project that is very impressive.
+Working with Dale is pleasent, as he's always on time and on schedule...an incredibly reliable teammate.
+I love working with Dale and I think he's an extremely valuable teammate in all respects.

 **From Hilary Lewis:**
   Through this project, I appreciate that Dale encouraged the team to take a good amount of time at the beginning of the project to organize, set up waffle, and